swansonk14/escape_embeddings/README.md

 ## Set Up Experiments

-Set up a bash script with all the experiments to run.
+Set up bash scripts with the experiments to run.
+One script will contain CPU models while the other will contain GPU models.

 ```bash
 python setup_experiments.py \